 And she could open wormholes.
 To anywhere, seemingly.
-The entire time Daniel had been talking to her, not-Willow had been opening a closing tiny wormholes in the wall of her prison cell, the minute gashes they formed eventually resolving into an etching of a young man, one whom Daniel had never seen.
+The entire time Daniel had been talking to her, not-Willow had been opening and closing tiny wormholes in the wall of her prison cell, the minute gashes they formed eventually resolving into an etching of a young man, one whom Daniel had never seen.
 It had been somewhat unnerving to watch, especially as she was talking to him the entire time - but then, Daniel supposed, a being composed of countless minds acting in unison could multitask pretty much anything.

 Wormholes and the etching were the only things not-Willow hadn't been communicative about.
 Beyond saying that the wormholes cut through her home dimension, yet didn't exist inside it (although, Daniel thought, there'd be no need of them) she had said nothing.
 About the etching, she had said absolutely nothing, and every time he asked her about it (Daniel tried several times), not-Willow would clam up until he changed the subject.
 When the etching had been finished, she started a new one on the next wall.

 Then they'd started talking about what she wanted, besides escaping the Darkness.
 And Daniel had been horrified when he found out.

 "We do not understand your concept of time very well, but we believe that a period of ten thousand years to be sufficient before returning home.
 Willow will be returned to you at the conclusion of that time." said not-Willow, as though it was a perfectly reasonable request.